Nalesoni Laifone

-Nalesoni Laifone (c.
+Nalesoni Laifone or Nelson Laifone (c.
 1859 – 6 June 1889) was the third Crown Prince of Tonga from 1885 to 1889.
 He died before succeeding to the throne.

 Life

 Born in 1859, he was the youngest child and second son of Tēvita ʻUnga and Fifita Vavaʻu, the second daughter of Liufau, Tuʻi Haʻangana Ngata, and his second wife, Hulita Tuʻifua.
 Although his paternal grandfather Tāufaʻāhau had become King George Tupou I of a united Tonga in 1845, Laifone's father was considered illegitimate by Christian standard because he was born to a secondary consort.
 After the death of his uncle Vuna Takitakimālohi, his father ʻUnga was legitimized and named Crown Prince under the terms of the first written constitution of Tonga on 4 November 1875.
 The line of succession outlined in the constitution placed Laifone behind his father and elder brother ʻUelingatoni Ngū and before his sister Fusipala Taukiʻonetuku and her descendants.
 The early deaths of his father in 1879 and his brother in 1885 left him as the heir apparent to the Tongan throne.
 He became the Crown Prince of Tonga on 11 March 1885.
 He also served as the governor of Vavaʻu from 1885 to 1889.

 In 1881, Laifone visited Auckland, New Zealand, accompanied by Joine Tavo.
 During the visit, he was described as "about 6 feet 3 inches in height, well proportioned and regular featured".
 In 1886, a travelling correspondent from The New Zealand Herald interviewed the Prince: